-The top of the "Deer" logo must be 3.75" from the
+The top of the "Deer"

+logo must be 3.75" from

+the end of the nose

-The Honda "H" mark must be black, white or red (PMS 185) and may not have a background pattern visible through the logo.
-The Honda "H" mark must be the same color as the HONDA air box logo.
-No distortion of the anylogo is permitted.
+The Honda "H" mark must be black, white ar red (PMS185) and may not have a background pattern visible through the lago.
+The Honda "H mark must be the same colar as the HONDA air bax logo.
+No distartion of the any logo is permitted